querkmachine/beeps.website/src/every-element/data/input.md

 Browsers adapt the format to match the user's language and locale (for example, rendering as `MM/DD/YYYY` in the United States and `DD/MM/YYYY` in most other English-speaking locales).

-Date values sent to the server in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.
+Date values are sent to the server in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.

 - Dates: `YYYY-MM-DD`, for example, `1969-07-16`.
 - Times: `hh:mm`, in the 24-hour clock, for example, `13:32`.